Taylor seriesb. Write the power series using summation notation.f... | Study Prep in Pearson+

 Summation Notation for Power Series

-Summation notation compactly expresses infinite series using the sigma symbol (Σ).
-Writing the Taylor series in summation form involves identifying the general term of the series and representing it as Σ from n=0 to ∞ of the nth term, which includes the derivative coefficient, factorial denominator, and (x - a)ⁿ factor.
+Summation notation (Σ) compactly expresses infinite series by indicating the general term and the index of summation.
+Writing the Taylor series in summation form involves identifying the pattern of coefficients and powers of (x - a), allowing a concise representation of the entire series.

 Recommended video: